-For more information on how the three recipe levels may help with a weight management goal, refer to this post.
+For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 Peach Pineapple Smoothie (Low-Calorie, No Added Sugar!)

-- ½ cup frozen chopped pineapple
+- ½ cup frozen chopped pineapple (very ripe)

 - ½ cup frozen chopped peaches